emeelkaa/cgm_eeg/README.md

 # 🧠 CGM-EEG

-Official PyTorch implementation of our ISBI 2026 paper: **CGM-EEG**, a Cross-Gated Mamba for Spatio-Temporal EEG Representation Learning
+Official PyTorch implementation of our ISBI 2026 paper: **CGM-EEG**, a Cross-Gated Mamba for Spatio-Temporal EEG Representation Learning.
 Extensive experiments on three public clinical EEG benchmarks demonstrate that CGM-EEG achieves up to 6.6% higher balanced accuracy and 7.1% lower inference latency than recent transformer-based models.